JackpotRising/jr-docs/docs/unity/guides.md

 - Change mechanics of the gameplay, such as game speed
 - Set the game level that each player participates in, either per tournament or per tier

-Once the Jackpot Rising SDK plugin is installed and configured, you can receive the parameter data from the SDK Plugin via the following method:
+Once the Jackpot Rising SDK plugin is installed and configured, you can receive the parameter data from the SDK Plugin via `JackpotRising.KeyValues keyvalues` as displayed below:

 ```csharp
 public void StartTournament(long tournamentID, JackpotRising.KeyValues keyvalues)